broadinstitute/GPP-bulk-rnaseq-protocols/01_Alignment_and_Quantification/README.md

 2. Click on the **Submission** column of your run (highlighted in green).
 3. For each file, click on the **Execution directory** icon in the Links column.
 ![Screenshot 2023-02-21 at 12 36 22 PM](https://user-images.githubusercontent.com/7750862/220418827-82dd00d9-a532-4329-8c90-b7be50a3d266.png)
-4. Download the `.rsem.genes/results.gz `file in `call-resem/`
+4. Download QC and read files
-	* Sometimes this is nested under `call-rsem/attempt-2/`
+	4a.
+Read file names end with `.rsem.genes.results.gz ` in the `call-resem/` directory (sometimes this is nested under `call-rsem/attempt-2/`)
+	4b.
+QC file names end with `.metrics.tsv` in the `call-rnaseqc2` directory